-Now, there are exceptions to this example.
-Sometimes an artist or a store is having a serious promotion to help attract attention, and sometimes the artist is just starting out, and doesn’t have a clear understanding of what it costs to make jewelry.
-With out a doubt, however, solid silver jewelry priced less than $10 is not even covering costs- but is actually costing them money to sell.
+There are exceptions to this example.
+At times an artist or a store is having a serious promotion to help attract attention, and sometimes the artist is just starting out, and doesn’t have a clear understanding of what it costs to make jewelry.
+Without a doubt, however, solid silver jewelry priced less than $10 is not even covering costs- but is actually costing them money to sell.
 So all those fabulous cheap jewelry shops with tables piled high with silver pendants for priced 3 for $4.95 … they’re not really silver.

-5. Your silver is probably not be fully silver if…. it’s stamped “China” “Taiwan” or any other country that produces masses and masses of inexpensive jewelry for export.
+5. Your silver is probably not true silver if…. it’s stamped “China” “Taiwan” or any other country that produces masses and masses of inexpensive jewelry for export.

 This is also somewhat misleading.
 There are many fine artisans in these countries, who produce amazing, high quality work.
 Just like in the USA, however, they will stamp their jewelry in a responsible manner with their artist’s mark and the materials involved.
 If there’s no artist’s mark, it looks mass produced, and you’re in doubt it’s probably not silver.

-So there you go- 5 basic warnings that your silver isn’t silver.
-These aren’t definitive, and they may be incomplete- so use your best judgement!
+So there you go – five basic warning signs that your silver isn’t silver.
+These aren’t definitive, and they may be incomplete, so use your best judgement!